Units responding for alarm in Wheatland

-At about 2:27 p.m., Town of Wheatland Fire Department and Twin Lakes Rescue units are responding to the 32200 block of 45th Street in Wheatland for an alarm.
+At about 6:52 a.m., Town of Wheatland Fire Department and Twin Lakes Rescue units are responding to an alarm in the 36800 block of 55th Street in Wheatland.

 Western Kenosha County's news source

-At about 2:27 p.m., Town of Wheatland Fire Department and Twin Lakes Rescue units are responding to the 32200 block of 45th Street in Wheatland for an alarm.
+At about 6:52 a.m., Town of Wheatland Fire Department and Twin Lakes Rescue units are responding to an alarm in the 36800 block of 55th Street in Wheatland.

 Posted in: Uncategorized.